oasis-tcs/openeox/value-scenarios/README.md

 # Value Scenarios
-This directory is scenarios showing scenarios which show the value of some aspect of EoX.
+This directory provides scenarios that demonstrate the value of some aspects of EoX.

 There are two subdirectories:
 * contributor-scenarios